rt-heroku/michaels-client/README.md

 ionic emulate ios
 ```

 Modifying the app
 -----------------

 Once the server app is up and running, make sure to change the services of the app to point to the new url.

 > **Note**
-> The services app are located in
+> The services are located in the following path:
 > app -> services -> *-services.ts

 And replace: